RoyTuesday/tetrelementis/README.md

 3. Follow the in-game instructions to begin!

 ## Development
 While first learning JavaScript, but before learning Git workflow, I spent some extra time building a Tetris clone in the browser.
-Early on, I decided to distinguish my version by assigning a chemical element to each Tetris block (or 'tetrinimo').
+Early on, I decided to distinguish my version by assigning a chemical element to each Tetris block (or 'tetromino').
 After several weeks, I had a functional, if clunky, game with a twist of Chemistry.

 The more I learned about JavaScript, the more I realized my resulting game needed a total rehaul.
 Rather than start a new Git repository with no history of my work (or worse, continuing to work _without_ version control) I resolved to start over!

 ## Version History

 :large_blue_diamond: **0.941 : 05 Mar 2016 -** All 118 elements have a brief description and link to a more detailed article on the element.
 A player can click on any element showing in the table to display its description.
-As the player's score increases, the game level increases, increasing the tetrinimos' drop speed.
+As the player's score increases, the game level increases, increasing the tetrominos' drop speed.

 :small_red_triangle_down: **0.764 : 04 Mar 2016 -** Game doesn't start until player presses the spacebar.
 On gameover, the board clears, allowing another game to begin.
 Starting screen includes directions.
 Four buttons in the upper right simulate the arrow keys.

-:small_red_triangle_down: **0.705 : 24 Feb 2016 -** Game now displays a preview for the next tetrinimo.
+:small_red_triangle_down: **0.705 : 24 Feb 2016 -** Game now displays a preview for the next tetromino.
 When one or more lines are filled, they are instantly cleared and all blocks above them move down.
-The Periodic Table of Elements fills in with each new tetrinimo.
+The Periodic Table of Elements fills in with each new tetromino.

-:small_red_triangle_down: **0.588 : 16 Feb 2016 -** Player now can rotate tetrinimo, unless doing so would collide with the bounds of the grid or another tetrinimo.
+:small_red_triangle_down: **0.588 : 16 Feb 2016 -** Player now can rotate tetromino, unless doing so would collide with the bounds of the grid or another tetromino.

-:small_red_triangle_down: **0.529 : 15 Feb 2016 -** Player can make the tetrinimo fall more quickly by holding the down cursor key and can slide tetrinimo left or right with the corresponding cursor key.
-Tetrinimo will stop when colliding with the edges of the grid and with other tetrinimos.
+:small_red_triangle_down: **0.529 : 15 Feb 2016 -** Player can make the tetromino fall more quickly by holding the down cursor key and can slide tetromino left or right with the corresponding cursor key.
+Tetromino will stop when colliding with the edges of the grid and with other tetrominos.
 Default drop speed has been slowed.

 :small_red_triangle_down: **0.353 : 13 Feb 2016 -** Line block drops until it reaches the bottom of the grid.
-Tetrinimo model includes function to move laterally.
+Tetromino model includes function to move laterally.

 :small_red_triangle_down: **0.235 : 09 Feb 2016 -** Line block drops five spaces and stops.

-:small_red_triangle_down: **0.118 : 18 Jan 2016 -** Draw a tetrinimo on the grid.
+:small_red_triangle_down: **0.118 : 18 Jan 2016 -** Draw a tetromino on the grid.

 :small_red_triangle_down: **0.059 : 12 Jan 2016 -** Draw the Tetris grid.